-The statement that follows was prepared by a joint subcommittee of the Association’s Committee on Contingent Faculty and the Profession (formerly the Committee on Part-Time and Non-Tenure-Track Appointments) and Committee A on Academic Freedom and Tenure and adopted by the Association’s Council in November 2003.
+The statement that follows was prepared by a joint subcommittee of the Association’s Committee on Contingent Faculty and the Profession (formerly the Committee on Part- Time and Non- tenure- track Appointments) and Committee A on Academic Freedom and Tenure and adopted by the Association’s Council in November 2003.
+Statistical information in the report was updated in 2014.

 Ten years ago, the Association addressed the conditions and status of part-time and non-tenure-track faculty in a thoroughly documented report.1 Since that time, faculty work has become more fragmented, unsupported, and destabilized.
 Faculty members are now classified in a growing number of categories with new titles and with distinct responsibilities, rights, and privileges.2